erikatudisco/programming_formalism/common-practices/notes_code_review.md

 # Synchronous - Pair Programming

-**Helping the student go through their scripts, catch errors and debug side by side**
+Consider the following scenario:

-- The PI sits down with her student who has been writing some code
+- 1. The PI sits down with her student.
-- They discuss how the code could better.
+- 2. They discuss how the code could better.
-- The student shows the PI some issues and they manage to solve it.
+- 3. They find and solve issues together.
+- 4. The student learns something new.
-- The PhD student learns and makes the code more robust
+- 5. The code becomes more reusable.

 ---